edxploit/ManagementSystem/README.md

 /*---------------------------------------------------------------------------------------------------------------*/

-                    Simple CRUD Registration and Login GUI using Netbeans and MySQL.
+                    Simple CRUD Registration and Login GUI using MySQL and NetBeans.

 /*---------------------------------------------------------------------------------------------------------------*/